|MASUHARA Naoki||Senior Researcher|

 This program coordinates a variety of research projects along these lines in order to develop a perspective that helps direct research and social transformation in Asia.▲PAGE TOP

-Global environmental problems are related each other.
-Studies concentrating on single issue are not effective, and those consideration inter-linkage of multiple resources involving stakeholders are essential to approach the problems.
-Recently, nexus structure among energy, water and food became a hot issue, though we need more comprehensive understandings taking into account other issues such as ecological resources which provide ecosystem services and cultural resources to attain sustainable society.
-Production, circulation and consumption of resources should be discussed in wide range of special scales with involvement of various stakeholders.
-Sustainable use of resources require fair and wise systems and proper indices to manage these processes.
+Global environmental problems are inter-related.
+Studies concentrating on single issues are often not effective; consideration of inter-linkages of multiple resources involving stakeholders are essential.
+Recently, the nexus structure linking energy, water and food production has become a prominent area of study, but truly sustainable societies require more comprehensive understandings of the ecological resources that provide ecosystem services and cultural resources.
+The production, circulation and consumption of resources should be discussed in a wide range of spatial scales, and stakeholders should be involved in these discussions.
+Sustainable use of resources requires fair and wise systems and proper indices to manage these processes.

-In particular, transformation from traditional socio-economic or human behaving systems to the new systems which pay more attentions on renewable natural resources which have been sometimes externalized from traditional economics is a key.
-Asian systems are experiencing rapid change in economics, urbanization and populations, though partly keeps traditions to manage resources in sustainable way, which associated with relatively rich humanospere and cultural background in this region.
-Thus, the studies on such Asian experience of resource use may give important suggestions on future sustainability in the world.
+In particular, it is necessary to transform existing socio-economic or human behavioral systems to new systems that pay greater attention to renewable natural resources, as these have sometimes been externalized from conventional economics.
+Asia is experiencing rapid change in economy, urbanization and population, though traditional techniques for sustainable resource management, associated with the relatively rich humanospere and cultural background in this region, also survive.
+Studies of such experience of resource use in Asia may thus give important suggestions to sustainability in general.

-In these same places, diverse world-views and experiences of the ways in which humanity and nature can exist have accumulated.
-Pre-existing, yet latent, diverse socio-cultural elements, such as livelihood styles, lay knowledge, conflict resolution strategies, and the vitality of the people themselves can be called upon to address problems and help to chart a course toward possible future societies.
+As a consequence, in reconstructing the lifeworld concept and highlighting the reciprocal linkages between rural and urban spaces, Program 3 designs lifeworlds of sustainability and wellbeing and co-creates concrete pathways for their realization.
+Program research is based on the diverse world-views and accumulation of experience of human-nature co-existence.
+These latent socio-cultural elements, such as livelihood styles, lay knowledge, conflict resolution strategies, and the vitality of the people themselves can be called upon to address contemporary problems and to help chart a course toward possible future societies.
 Program 3 builds upon these experiences and knowledges of human-nature interaction to propose concrete changes needed to achieve a sustainable society.

-Through the transformations and frameworks leading to sustainable urban and rural lifeworld design, the existing economic systems, markets, and political decision making systems will also require fundamental shifts in the way they are conceived.
-However, Program 3 will not investigate top-down approaches to system change, but will work with local residents, government officials, companies, citizen groups and other various stakeholders to propose sustainable alternatives and gauge their feasibility.
+The transformations and frameworks leading to sustainable urban and rural lifeworld design, will also entail fundamental shifts in existing economic systems, markets, and political decision-making systems.
+Rather than investigating top-down approaches to system change, Program3 will work with local residents, government officials, companies, citizen groups and other stakeholders to propose sustainable alternatives and gauge their feasibility.

-In order not to run the risk of developing proposals that are only applicable to specific regions or sites, Program 3 will aim for research results that are generalizable, but retain their diversity.▲PAGE TOP
+In order to avoid the risk of developing proposals that are only applicable to specific regions or sites, Program3 will aim for research results that are generalizable while also retain the diversity at the heart of local lifeworlds and wellbeing.▲PAGE TOP